bouncify/truckload/README.md

 # truckload
-## Dispatch manager
+## Dispatch Manager

-This is a demo app, it is a real time order dispatching system for a distribution company with multiple warehouses.
+This is a demo web app, it is a real time order dispatching system for a distribution company with multiple warehouses.

 It uses the following technologies: